-It gives me the greatest pleasure to present the chair's annual report for the Irish Arts Foundation (IAF).
+It gives me the greatest pleasure to present the Chair's website report for the Irish Arts Foundation (IAF).

 The core mission of the IAF is to raise the profile of the music and arts of Ireland throughout the region and to celebrate the many contributions that Irish people have made to British culture.
 We have continued to deliver the Foundation's objectives through innovative and high-quality activities.
 We note our enormous gratitude in particular for the continued support from Leeds City Council and the Irish Government through the Emigrant Support Programme, which enables our work to flourish.